CavernCrawlers/CavernCrawlers.github.io/CharacterCreation.md

 - Pius

 Some examples of inappropriate Passions:
-- Has an honest face.
-[Not really a personality trait and doesn’t have a negative connotation.]
+- Has an honest face.  {Not really a personality trait and doesn’t have a negative connotation.}
-- Kleptomaniac [Doesn’t have a positive connotation.]
+- Kleptomaniac {Doesn’t have a positive connotation.}
-- Blind in one eye.
-[Physical trait, not a personality trait.]
+- Blind in one eye. {Physical trait, not a personality trait.}
-- Crazy [Too broad.]
+- Crazy {Too broad.}
-- Lawful Good [Not well defined and covers two aspects of personality instead of one.]
+- Lawful Good {Not well defined and covers two aspects of personality instead of one.}

 ## Pick a Name, Goal and Ties
 The final steps are to give your character a thematically appropriate name, at least one short and one long-term goal and a reason why it is they're willing to risk their life along side these other adventurers.